hotosm/underpass/doc/schemas.md

 multilinestrings | ogc_fid, osm_id, name, type, other_tags, wkb_geometry
 lines | ogc_fid, osm_id, name, highway, waterway, aerialway, barrier, man_made, z_order, other_tags, wkb_geometry

+# Example Queries

+[SQL](https://en.wikipedia.org/wiki/SQL) is a powerful language for manipulating database data.

+	# Select all buildings
+	SELECT name,wkb_geometry FROM multipolygons WHERE building='yes';

+	# Count highways
+	SELECT COUNT(wkb_geometry) FROM multilinestrings WHERE highway is NOT NULL;

+	# Find bad highways
+    # SELECT * FROM multilinestrings WHERE other_tags->'surface'='bad';

 # Core Database Schemas

 The primary one that operates the core servers uses **apidb**.
 There